roman-milk/roman-milk.github.io/a-super-heros-slut.md

  Peter was driving himself crazy wondering what his wife was doing with Kraven.
 Seeing her come out of Adolpho's on Kraven's arm was a shock to his system, but nothing compared to the feelings he was having after seeing her go into a mid- town hotel with Kraven.
 How did she meet him?
 Why was she with him at all, let alone be in a hotel with him.
 She knew that he had been responsible for sending Kraven to prison and at the time she had even congratulated him on doing it.
 And now she was with him?

  He went into the hotel and checked out the restaurant, the bar, and even the meeting rooms, but he didn't find either his wife or Kraven.
 He really didn't want to do it, but it was the only way he could think of to find out what was going on.
 He went to the front desk and showed his press pass to the desk clerk.
-Report_Story #2